“We have this commodity that has the potential to keep us healthy or make us sick, but no one teaches us about it.”

 My goal is to help people eliminate the stress and guilt associated with food choices, so that they can feel confident about the food they put in their bodies.
 Food should be something we eat to nourish ourselves both physically and mentally.
 By removing the shame, guilt, and stress, we can all find enjoyment in food.
 And the way to remove those negative emotions is through knowledge – knowledge of what we should be eating for optimal health.

 I grew up on the tiny British island of Jersey.
 At the age of 22 I began working as a Barrister (trial Attorney) in London.
 Five years later, while visiting California, I met my husband surfing in Santa Monica, California.
 I fell in love and relocated to Los Angeles.
 During this time I found my passion for nutrition and began my studies.
-I went back to college to get my Bachelor’s degree in Nutritional Science from California State University, Northridge.
-I graduated in 2016, and am currently finishing my Masters in Nutrition.
+I went back to college to get my degree in Nutritional Science from California State University, Northridge.
+I graduated with a Bachelor’s degree in 2016, and completed my Masters in Nutrition in 2017.

 When I don’t have my head in a scientific journal, I love to surf, tap dance, create healthy recipes, and spend time with my family.
 I live in Los Angeles with my husband and our two young children.